 1903 – John Wyndham, pen name of John Wyndham Parkes Lucas Beynon Harris, an English science-fiction writer known for post-apocalyptic novels; he also wrote under the names John Beynon and Lucas Parkes.

-1905 – Mildred Wirt Benson, American journalist and children’s book author who wrote 23 early Nancy Drew mystery books under the pen name Carolyn Keene; she also wrote many other books and was a pilot, amateur archaeologist, and adventurer.
+1905 – Mildred Wirt Benson, American journalist and children’s book author who wrote 23 early Nancy Drew mystery books under the pen name Carolyn Keene; she also wrote the Girl Scouts mystery series, and many other books, and was a pilot, amateur archaeologist, and adventurer.

 1916 – Martin Provensen, Caldecott Medal-winning American writer and illustrator of children’s books, who collaborated with his wife Alice Rose Provensen on many titles.

 1922 – Jean Kerr, American author and playwright whose best-known book was a collection of humorous essays, Please Don’t Eat the Daisies, which was made into a film and TV series; she was married to Pulitzer Prize-winning drama critic Walter Kerr.